 The Old Man of Storr is a natural wonder and the picture of awesomeness!
 The perfect pinnacle is perched dramatically on the steep Trotternish Ridge; an ancient landslip which overlooks Skye’s otherworldly landscape.
 Once again, we would like to dispel the geological explanations on how this unique rock was formed.
 It was the faeries who did it!

 We can’t give Mother Nature the credit for this one, but it’s a magical sight nonetheless.
-The Skye Bridge stretches over Loch Alsh with Skye’s epic mountains in the background.
+Skye Bridge stretches over Loch Alsh with Skye’s epic mountains in the background.
 Before its construction in 1995, the only way to the island was on a wee five-minute ferry.
-Nowadays the bridge is an easy access route for our bonnie buses to reach the enchanting island.
+Nowadays the bridge is an easy access route for our bonnie buses to reach the enchanting island on our extended tours.
 The views from the bridge are awesome!

 Sligachan is only a wee settlement, but the location is truly magical.
 It is one of the best spots on the island to view the insane mountain ranges, with the Red Cuillin on one side and the Black Cuillin on the other.
 A beautiful old bridge arches over the river, which some will tell you has mystical properties.
 If you bump into any locals who look suspiciously youthful for their age, you’ll know where they’ve been washing their faces!